Master's Degree in Special Education

 What Master's Degree Options are Available?

-Students interested in pursuing a Master’s Degree in Special Education have several different concentrations to choose from:
+Students interested in pursuing a Master’s Degree in Special Education have several different concentrations to choose from.
+The General Special Education Master's Degre is offered fully online.

 - American Sign Language/English Interpreting Concentration (Temporarily suspended) - Prepares students to work with children and adults who have hearing loss or are deaf in both educational and community settings.

-- Deaf Education Concentration – Focuses on needs of students who are deaf or hard of hearing, preschool to grade 12 (ages 3-21).
+- Deaf Education Concentration – Focuses on the educational needs of students who are deaf or hard of hearing, preschool to grade 12 (ages 3-21).

-- Early Childhood Intervention Specialist Concentration – Focuses on needs of young children with or at risk for developmental delays or disabilities, birth to grade 3 (birth to 8) and their families.
+- Early Childhood Intervention Specialist Concentration – Focuses on educational supports for young children with or at risk for developmental delays or disabilities, Birth to grade 5 (birth -10 years) and their families.

-- Mild/Moderate Educational Needs Concentration – Focuses on needs of students with mild to moderate educational needs who most often participate in the general education academic curriculum with SPED supports, kindergarten to grade 12 (ages 5-21).
+- Mild/Moderate Educational Needs Concentration – Focuses on educational supports for students with mild to moderate (most often participate in the general education academic curriculum with SPED supports) educational needs, kindergarten to grade 12 (ages 5-21).

-- Moderate/Intensive Educational Needs Concentration – Focuses on needs of students with moderate to intensive educational needs who most often require modifications to general education academic curriculum and/or other extensive SPED supports, kindergarten to grade 12 (ages 5-21).
+- Moderate/Intensive Educational Needs Concentration – Focuses on educational supports of students with moderate to intensive (most often require modifications to general education academic curriculum and/or other extensive SPED supports) educational needs, kindergarten to grade 12 (ages 5-21).

-- Transition-to-Work Concentration – Focuses on needs of students with disabilities transitioning to adulthood, High School (ages 14/16 to 21).
+- Transition-to-Work Concentration – Focuses on the educational needs of students with disabilities transitioning to adulthood, High School (ages 14/16 to 21).

 Graduate Certificates and Endorsements

-Students may choose to integrate a Graduate Level Certificate (Autism Spectrum Disorders, Behavioral Intervention Specialist, Early Intervention) or a Graduate Level Endorsement (Pre-K Special Needs, Transition to Work) with the Master’s in Special Education degree.
-Students may also choose to integrate a Non-Degree Graduate Licensure Preparation Program (Deaf Education, Early Childhood Special Education, Mild/Moderate Educational Needs, or Moderate/Intensive Educational Needs) with a Master’s in Special Education degree.
-Please contact Dr. Sonya Wisdom for more information on Special Education Graduate Programs.
+Students may choose to integrate a Graduate Level Certificate (Autism Spectrum Disorders, Behavioral Intervention Specialist, Early Intervention) or a Graduate Level Endorsement (Pre-K Special Needs, Transition to Work) with the master's degree in Special Education.
+Students may also choose to integrate a Non-Degree Graduate Licensure Preparation Program (Deaf Education, Early Childhood Special Education, Mild/Moderate Educational Needs, or Moderate/Intensive Educational Needs) with a master’s degree in Special Education degree.
+Please contact Dr. Sonya Wisdom for more information on Graduate Programs in Special Education.